react-cosmos/react-cosmos/docs/customBundlerSetup.md

 Next, start Cosmos with the `--generate-userdeps` CLI flag.
 This will generate a `cosmos.userdeps.js` module that contains maps of user module imports (fixtures and decorators) as well the renderer config.
 Feel free to add this file to .gitignore.

-Finally, create a web server using your bundler of choice that serves an `index.html`, which loads a JS module with the following code.
+Finally, create a web server using your bundler of choice that serves an `index.html`, which loads a JS module with the following code:

 ```js
 import { mountDomRenderer } from 'react-cosmos-dom';